Jefferson–Hemings controversy: Early claims

-Claims of Madison Hemings
+Ohio reports and Madison Hemings

 In November 1845, Ohio newspapers reported that one of Jefferson's sons by Sally Hemings living in a central Ohio county was not allowed to vote or testify in court due to Ohio laws regarding his race.
 The story was subsequently reported by William Lloyd Garrison's newspaper, The Liberator.

-On July 7, 1870, Chillicothe, Ohio census taker William Weaver made a note in his official census book beside the entry for "Hemmings, Madison": "This man is the son of Thomas Jefferson."
+On July 7, 1870, Chillicothe, Ohio, census taker William Weaver made a note in his official census book beside the entry for "Hemmings, Madison": "This man is the son of Thomas Jefferson."

-In 1873, the issue received renewed, widespread attention after publication of an interview with Madison Hemings, who asserted that Jefferson was his father.
+In 1873, the issue received renewed, widespread attention after the publication of an interview with Madison Hemings, who asserted that Jefferson was his father.
 He was interviewed about his life as a slave at Monticello, and his account was published in an Ohio newspaper.
 Then age 68, Hemings claimed Jefferson as his and his siblings' father.
 He said that when Jefferson and Sally Hemings were still in Paris, she became pregnant with his child.
 Slaves could petition for their freedom in France, and Hemings initially showed reluctance when Jefferson asked her to return with him to Virginia.
 Based on Jefferson's promise to free her children when they came of age, she returned with him to the United States from France.
 Israel Jefferson, also a former slave of Monticello, confirmed the account of Jefferson's paternity of Hemings' children in his own interview published that year by the same Ohio newspaper.
 Critics attacked the newspaper account as politically motivated and the former slaves as mistaken, or worse.

 In 1874, James Parton published his biography of Jefferson, in which he attributed the content of Madison Hemings' memoir to the political motives of a journalist who interviewed him.
 He and other critics essentially discounted Madison's memoir, while attributing to him a range of negative motives for telling his story.
 In his work, Parton repeated the Jefferson family's oral history about a Carr paternity and the claim that Jefferson was absent during the conception period of one of Hemings' children.